-Acknowledgments.
-This work was funded by the Swiss Federal Office of Meteorology and Clima tology (MeteoSwiss) and the Oeschger Centre for Climate Change Research.
-We are also grateful for the helpful input provided by David Ginsbourger, Pascal Horton, Lionel Moret, Mark Liniger, Jon Koh, José Carlos Araujo Acuña, and three anonymous reviewers.
+This work was funded by the Swiss Federal Office of Meteorology and Climatology (MeteoSwiss) and the Oeschger Centre for Climate Change Research.
+We are also grateful for the helpful input provided by David Ginsbourger, Pascal Horton, Lionel Moret, Mark Liniger and José Carlos Araujo Acuña.